Greeley, Colorado: Later history

+On May 28, 2024, a severe hailstorm impacted the eastern side of the city, covering some areas in over one foot of hail (~30.5 cm) and causing one fatality.
+Mayor John Gates signed a local disaster declaration due to major flooding and hail.
+City officials stated that the cost of damage to the city was over $1.45 million.

 Geography

 Greeley is located in the High Plains of northern Colorado about 25 mi east of the Rocky Mountains and north of Denver.

 Greeley is bordered on the south by the towns of Evans and Garden City.
 The Greeley/Evans area is bounded on the south by the South Platte River, and the Cache la Poudre River flows through north Greeley.
 The city is served by US Route 85 and US Route 34.

-At the 2020 United States Census, the city had a total area of 127.148 km2 including 0.413 km2 of water.
+At the 2020 United States census, the city had a total area of 127.148 km2 including 0.413 km2 of water.

 The nearest city with a population of over 100,000 is Fort Collins, in neighboring Larimer County.